jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/MetadataBrowser.rst

 **Metadata extraction and utilization**

 Now, that I have decided what to extract, I can select the data to process.
 Shift-click will select range of data, ctrl/cmd click enables select/deselect one line etc. I selected all except the first one which is measurement without temperature.
-Result is in next figure...
+Result is in next image...

 ..
 Figure:: media/MetadataBrowser3.jpg
         :align: left